FuckingNode/fuckingnode.github.io/docs/learn/audit.md

 ## Summary

-F\*ckingNode audit should not be allowed to have the final say over whether breaking-changes-packed security fixes should be applied or not.
+FuckingNode audit should not be allowed to have the final say over whether breaking-changes-packed security fixes should be applied or not.
 It is only meant to provide an estimate, in order to help you make a clearer decision.
 We will still always encourage you to resolve any vulnerability that you're capable of.

 ---